chfourie/obsidian-journal-folder/README.md

 - JOURNAL_FOLDER_TITLE: My Awesome Project
 - Journal folder title: My Awesome Project

-For a list of settings that can be configured, please refer to the section configurable settings later in this document.
+For a list of settings that can be configured, please refer to the section on configurable settings later in this document.

+> [!CAUTION]
+> It should be noted that any settings configured in the code block will only apply to that code block.
+If for example the journal-folder-title property is configured within the code block, it will only effect the title rendered for that header and will not determine/override the actual title assigned to the folder.

 ---
 ### Configuration